dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 # Background

-The machine learning tooling space is changing quickly, budding hundreds of competing and overlapping narratives of how the future will look in data-land.
+The machine learning tooling space has seen hundreds of new projects budding over the last few years.
 Some projects, like Blue River, expand the capabilities of specific verticals, like autonomous tractors.
 Others like Weights and Biases support specific stages in the ML lifecycle, like training and result tracking.

-"Data versioning and reproducibility" has a deceivingly simple scope that masks the variety and difficulty of data capture.
+"Data versioning and reproducibility" sounds simple in theory, but can be operationally complex.

 Consider two versioning tools: Dolt and Data Version Control.

 Dolt is an SQL database with Git-versioning semantics.
-Tabular datasets in Dolt gain the powers of production databases (scalability, schema reliability, query language, logging) and Git (row-level commits, diffs, and merges, etc).
+Tabular datasets in Dolt gain the powers of: 1) production databases (scalability, schema reliability, query language, logging); and 2) Git (row-level commits, diffs, and merges, etc).

 Data Version Control (DVC) uses workflow files to support team